Ant Control Sydney – How to get rid of ants

 Nesting sites: their nests are normally found to the exterior of homes in soil or in trees.
 Inside buildings they are found in wall cavities, fireplaces, roof voids, and skirting boards.

 Odorous House Ant

-Identification: the Odorous house ant is about 2 to 3 mm in length; of uniform black to brown in colour and if crushed, has a distinct rotten odour, like rancid butter.
+How to identify: the size of the Odorous House ant is around two to three millimetres; of uniform black to brown in colour and if crushed, has a distinct rotten odour, like rancid butter.

 Biology: These colonies may contain around ten thousand or upwards ants that are able to establish sub nests or subsidiary colonies.
 They can mix with different colonies of their own species.

 Nesting sites: They construct their nests more likely in the soil of your yards, at the crown of trees, and interior areas.
 They will nest around damp areas below buildings and inside walls.
 Leaks from plumbing, under shower recesses, via broken guttering & roof tiles.